CloudBroker/cbp-java-api/README.md

-# CloudBroker Java API
+# CloudBroker Platform Java Client API Library

-The CloudBroker Java API can be used to access CloudBroker Platform programmatically.
+The CloudBroker Platform Java client API library can be used to access the CloudBroker Platform programmatically.
-The CloudBroker Java API provides a corresponding data model as well as methods to request most frequently used Platform operations.
+It provides a corresponding data model as well as methods to request most frequently used platform operations.

-## About CloudBroker
+## About the CloudBroker Platform

 The CloudBroker Platform is a web-based application store for the deployment and execution of compute-intensive scientific and technical software in the cloud.
 It is provided as a cloud